veil-ctf/ted/README.md

 # ted
-Text editor written in c.
+Not finished text editor written in c.
 (Shoutout to tsoding)